clewisdavis/React-For-Beginners-Starter-Files/React-Notes.md

 - Downside, is you could end up with a lot of bindings in your `constructor()`

-- 2. Another option, instead of declaring a `method` for the function, you will set a `property`.
+- TWO: Another option, instead of declaring a `method` for the function, you will set a `property`.
 - The property will be bound to the instance and you can access it.
 - Declare a property, which is set to an arrow function.